- COVID-19 Home

 These tips are provided as a framework, particularly for sites that do not routinely provide vaccination services for children.
 This information cannot substitute for in-person, hands-on training from staff with experience vaccinating children.
 Each site is responsible for ensuring proper training and competency of their staff if they choose to provide vaccination services to children.

-In addition to this checklist, all COVID-19 vaccine providers should complete the Required Training for Registered COVID-19 Vaccine Providers and be familiar with MDH's Interim COVID-19 Vaccine Provider Guide available at COVID-19 Vaccine Providers.
+In addition to this checklist, COVID-19 vaccine providers should be familiar with MDH's COVID-19 Vaccine Provider Guide available at COVID-19 Vaccine Providers.

 The developmental stage of a child will determine the social, psychological, and physiological approaches a vaccinator must use to safely vaccinate.
 Because vaccinating small children is very different than vaccinating adults, some staff may not be comfortable or willing to vaccinate young children.
 Please respect and consider that when determining if your vaccination site can provide services to young children and making subsequent staff assignments.